PeterMarshall29/book1/jupyternotebooks/.ipynb_checkpoints/the_cpp_language-checkpoint.md

 Note that it only requires complete declarations to succeed; definitions are handled at a later stage in the build process.
 Resource files are things like pictures, bitmaps, mp

+***
+C++ implementations are either “hosted” or “free-standing”.
+A hosted implementation includes all the standard-library facilities.
+Freestanding implementations are used when your code require the most minimal operating system support.
+Some implementations provide a non-standard option that does not use exceptions for really minimal, bare metal programming (directly implemented on hardware).
+A freestanding implementations generally provide fewer standard-library facilities, but must include certain basic requirements, provided by this minimal list of headers from the standard library. .
+#include <cstddef> <cfloat> <limits> <climits> <cstdint> <cstdlib> <new> <typeinfo> <exception <initializer_list> <cstdalign> <cstdarg> <cstdbool> <type_traits> <atomic>